 At the discretion of the Clinic Director, Massage Therapy students arriving more than three (3) minutes late to a scheduled clinic assignment may not be admitted.
 The student's grade in Massage Practicum portion of the Massage course may be affected at the discretion of the instructor.

-Missing more than three (3) clinic appointments may result in Termination of Enrollment.
+Missing more than three (3) clinic appointments without finding a replacement may result in Termination of Enrollment.

 ATTENDANCE STANDARD